-(m) Provision for losses
+(m) Provision for losses and Deposit Insurance Fund

-A provision is recognised if, as a result of a past event, the Corporation has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
+A provision for losses is recognised if, as a result of a past event, the Corporation has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
+Given no claim has been made on the Corporation to date, management has determined that a provision for losses is not required.